Panagiotis427/BSc-Thesis/README.md

-Classification of Images and Generation of Similar and Adversarial Images with the Use of Convolutional Neural Networks and Generative Adversarial Networks
+Classification of images and generation of similar and adversarial images with the use of convolutional neural networks and generative adversarial networks

 Intel Image Dataset used, is found at: